 The key switch, used to start and shut off the engine, has 3 positions: OFF, RUN, and START (Figure 5).
+Refer to Starting the Engine (page 19).

 Throttle Control

 The throttle controls the engine speed, and it has a continuous-variable setting from the SLOW to FAST position (Figure 5).